Icofunding/Legal/Flixxo ICO T&C.md

 **PARTIES TO THESE T&Cs

 FLIXXO LIMITED is a company incorporated and registered in Gibraltar with registration number 116199 and shall be the creator of Flixx under these T&Cs.
-There may be other entities within the Flixxo group of companies from time to time (“Flixxo Companies”) that will develop, manage and/or operate the Flixxo Platform (as defined in clause 1 below) (or parts thereof) and references in these T&Cs to “Flixxo”, “Company”, “we”, “our” or “us” shall be to FLIXXO LIMITED, the Flixxo Companies and their respective successors and assigns.
+There may be other entities within the Flixxo group of companies from time to time (“**Flixxo Companies**”) that will develop, manage and/or operate the Flixxo Platform (as defined in clause 1 below) (or parts thereof) and references in these T&Cs to “**Flixxo**”, “**Company**”, “**we**”, “**our**” or “**us**” shall be to FLIXXO LIMITED, the Flixxo Companies and their respective successors and assigns.

-References in these T&Cs to “Contributor”, “your” or “you” are to the person/entity who accepts these T&Cs and agrees to make a contribution to Flixxo as set out in and on the terms of these T&Cs.
-You and Flixxo shall together be referred to as the “Parties” and references to a “Party” shall be to the relevant one of them as the context requires.
+References in these T&Cs to “**Contributor**”, “**your**” or “**you**” are to the person/entity who accepts these T&Cs and agrees to make a contribution to Flixxo as set out in and on the terms of these T&Cs.
+You and Flixxo shall together be referred to as the “**Parties**” and references to a “**Party**” shall be to the relevant one of them as the context requires.
 If you have any questions relating to these T&Cs, please contact us at presale@flixxo.com

 **YOU AND FLIXXO HEREBY AGREE AS FOLLOWS:

-1. Flixxo Platform
+1.	**Flixxo Platform

 1.1.
-Flixxo is a decentralized platform (the “Flixxo Platform”) aimed at developing an economy on top of a distributed video distribution network that leverages the Ethereum blockchain to provide a decentralized payment and incentive framework.
-The Platform will handle a video distribution ecosystem based on rules that have been determined by both (i) the Platform’s general infrastructure and (ii) the specific requirements of the relevant user.
+Flixxo is a decentralized platform (the “**Flixxo Platform**”) aimed at **developing an economy on top of a distributed video distribution network** that leverages the Ethereum blockchain to provide a decentralized payment and incentive framework.
+The Platform will handle **a video distribution ecosystem** based on rules that have been determined by both (i) the Platform’s general infrastructure and (ii) the specific requirements of the relevant user.

 1.2.
 For a more detailed description of the proposed Flixxo Platform, please refer to

 1.2.1.a)	the Flixxo website at https://www.flixxo.com/;

-1.2.1.b)	the Flixxo Whitepaper (a copy of which can be found at 				https://www.flixxo.com/assets/docs/flixxo-white-paper_v0.5.pdf);(collectively referred to as the “Project Documentation”)
+1.2.1.b)	the Flixxo Whitepaper (a copy of which can be found at 				https://www.flixxo.com/assets/docs/flixxo-white-paper_v0.5.pdf);

+(collectively referred to as the “**Project Documentation**”)

 1.3.
 The information contained in the Project Documentation is of descriptive nature only, is not binding and does not form part of these T&Cs.

-2. Scope of T&Cs
+2.	**Scope of T&Cs

 2.1.
 Save as otherwise set out in these T&Cs, these T&Cs (including any terms incorporated herein by reference) govern only your contribution to Flixxo for the purchase of Flixx during the Contribution Period (as such terms are defined below).

 2.2.
-Any potential future use of Flixx in connection with the provision or receipt of services on the Flixxo Platform shall be subject to and governed by such other applicable terms, conditions and policies relating to the use of the Flixxo Platform (“Platform Terms”).
+Any potential future use of Flixx in connection with the provision or receipt of services on the Flixxo Platform shall be subject to and governed by such other applicable terms, conditions and policies relating to the use of the Flixxo Platform (“**Platform Terms**”).
 Such Platform Terms will be made available to Flixxo Platform users, if the Flixxo Platform is successfully developed and deployed.

-3. Contribution Period
+3.	**Contribution Period

 3.1.
-Contributions may be made during a defined period of time (“Contribution Period”).
-The Contribution Period shall commence on 24 October 2017 and shall end on satisfaction of one of the following conditions (“Completion Conditions”) (whichever is the earlier):
+Contributions may be made during a defined period of time (“**Contribution Period**”).
+The Contribution Period shall commence on 24 October 2017 and shall end on satisfaction of one of the following conditions (“**Completion Conditions**”) (whichever is the earlier):

-3.1.1.a)	200,0000,000 (“FLIXX”) are issued in exchange of ("ETH") by the Smart Contract System (as defined in these T&Cs); or
+3.1.1.a)	200,0000,000 (“**FLIXX**”) are issued in exchange of ("**ETH**") by the Smart Contract System (as defined in these T&Cs); or

 3.1.1.b)	the expiry of 1 month from the commencement of the Contribution Period.

-4. Creation and issue of Flixx through the Smart Contract System
+4.	**Creation and issue of Flixx through the Smart Contract System

 4.1.
-Flixxo has deployed a smart contract system (the “Smart Contract System”) on the Ethereum blockchain for the purposes of creating its own proprietary tokens (“Flixx”) and issuing such Flixx to the Contributor’s Ethereum wallet.
+Flixxo has deployed a smart contract system (the “**Smart Contract System**”) on the Ethereum blockchain for the purposes of creating its own proprietary tokens (“**Flixx**”) and issuing such Flixx to the Contributor’s Ethereum wallet.
 Flixx shall be based on the ERC20 token standard and is intended to have the functionality set out in Schedule 1.

 4.2.
 The Smart Contract System shall be made available to receive contributions during the Contribution Period.

-5. Method of Contribution
+5.	**Method of Contribution

 5.1.
 You may contribute to Flixxo during the Token Sale in the manner described in this clause 1.A.5.

 5.2.
 The creation and issue of Flixx shall be initiated by the Contributor transferring an amount in ETH during the Contribution Period to the Smart Contract System, located on the Ethereum blockchain at the address to be published on http://www.flixxo.com when the Contribution Period commences.
 The Smart Contract System’s receipt of the contribution in Ether from the Contributor will trigger a smart contract operation whereby Flixx will be created and issued to the Ethereum wallet address from which the contribution was received.

-5.3.
-Contributions shall be sent exclusively to the Smart Contract System’s address specified on the Flixxo website in accordance with clause 1.A.5.2..
+5.3.	**Contributions shall be sent exclusively to the Smart Contract System’s address specified on the Flixxo website** in accordance with clause 1.A.5.2..
 To the extent that any third-party website, service or smart-contract offers to receive contributions and issue Flixx or facilitates the allocation or transfer of Flixx in any way during the Contribution Period, such third-party websites or services are, unless expressly set out in these T&Cs or mentioned on the Flixxo website, not authorised by Flixxo nor do they have any legal or commercial relationship in any way with Flixxo, the Flixxo Platform or Flixx.

-5.4.
-The Smart Contract System shall only accept contributions that are made in ETH.
+5.4.	**The Smart Contract System shall only accept contributions that are made in ETH**.
 The Smart Contract System will not accept any contributions made in fiat currencies or any crypto-currencies (other than ETH).
 Contributors that send contributions:

 5.4.1.a)	in a fiat currency or any cryptocurrency other than ETH; or